GLS Corporate Social Responsibility

-Since the St. Lawrence Seaway opened in 1959, the U.S. Saint Lawrence Seaway Development Corporation (SLSDC) has been committed to its workforce, the environment of the Great Lakes Seaway System, the Upstate New York community, and diverse stakeholders who depend on the waterway for commerce and recreation.
+Since the St. Lawrence Seaway opened in 1959, the U.S. Great Lakes St. Lawrence Seaway Development Corporation (GLS) has been committed to its workforce, the environment of the Great Lakes Seaway System, the Upstate New York community, and diverse stakeholders who depend on the waterway for commerce and recreation.
 We strongly endorse ethical business practices and embrace interaction with all parties for the betterment of the Seaway and its users.
 We believe this brings sustained, collective value to our stakeholders, our employees, our community, and our environment.

 The St. Lawrence Seaway depends on the loyalty of its global customer base.
 We continue to look for ways to improve waterway and lock operations that will ensure the Seaway’s reliability, availability, and its cost competitiveness versus competing transportation routes and modes.
 We will continue to engage our stakeholders to develop future priorities, initiatives, and programs.